robert-komara-cognizant/neuro-san-demos/docs/dev_guide.md

 3. **Follow code standards**:
    - Keep line length to 119 characters
-   - Add docstrings to functions and classes
+   - Add comprehensive docstrings to all modules, classes, and functions
+     - Every module should have a top-level docstring describing its purpose
+     - Classes should have docstrings explaining their functionality
+     - Public methods and functions should document parameters and return values
+     - Maintain at least 90% docstring coverage (checked by interrogate)
    - Include unit tests for new functionality

 4. **Run linting and tests locally**: